 This beautiful 17 acre site, lying alongside water, is a designated SSI (Site of Scientific Interest).
 You will find award-winning trees, wildlife, fungi, hedgerows and two types of orchid. autumn Lady Tresses will be in full bloom during September.
 Pick up a self-led trail sheet to help you explore the natural aspects of this historic area.

 Lots to see, touch and hear, plus time for peaceful reflection.
-If you have an interest in our naval history and the part Gosport’s seamen and submariners played then this event could be for you!
+If you have an interest in our naval history and the part Gosport’s seamen and submariners played then visiting this not only historic but also beautiful site could be for you!